UDF Announcement for MongoDB to BigQuery Dataflow Templates

 Rate this tutorial

 Many enterprise customers using MongoDB Atlas as their core operational database also use BigQuery for their Batch and AI/ML based analytics, making it pivotal for seamless transfer of data between these entities.
-Since the announcement of the Dataflow templates (in October Of 2022) on moving data between MongoDB and BigQuery, we have seen a lot of interest from customers as it made it effortless for an append-only, one-to-one migration of data.
+Since the announcement of the (in October Of 2022) on moving data between MongoDB and BigQuery, we have seen a lot of interest from customers as it made it effortless for an append-only, one-to-one migration of data.
 Though the three Dataflow templates provided cater to most of the common use cases, there was also a demand to be able to do transformations as part of these templates.

 Let’s have a quick look at how to set up a sample UDF to process (transform a field, flatten an embedded document, and delete a field) from an input document before writing the processed data to BigQuery.

 - Click on Browse collections and click on +Create Database.